 The better you structure your ticket strategy with early birds, VIPs, and other options, the more money you’re going to capture.

-Are You Selling On Multiple Places?
+Are You Selling In Multiple Places?

-As I mentioned in the beginning of this article, a lot of organizers think that just by creating an event page, you’re all set.
+As I mentioned at the beginning of this article, a lot of organizers think that just by creating an event page, you’re all set.
 This couldn’t be more false.
 You need to also create an event page on Facebook, as well as having an event website created with event registration software.
 By using all three resources, you boost your chance of being seen in search engines as well as of potential attendees coming across your pages.
 There’s no excuse not to!